cyberphone/json-canonicalization/dotnet/README.md

 This folder contains a canonicalizer written in C# under .NET Standard.

-It is compatible with the specification but doe not (yet) fully implememt ES6 normalization of the "Number" type.
+It is compatible with the specification but does not (yet) fully implement ES6 normalization of the "Number" type.